 Umbilical Cord Blood contains stem cells that can save lives

-Cord blood offers a number of advantages over bone marrow for donors and transplant recipients.
+Cord blood is unique in that it offers a quick, painless, controversy-free way of obtaining HSCs.
+Cord blood stem cells offer a number of advantages over bone marrow stem cells for donors and transplant recipients.
 It is much easier to collect, often more likely to provide a suitable match than bone marrow stem cells, and stored frozen so it is ready to use.
 Whereas a bone marrow transplant requires a patient-donor match of 6 out of 6 (or 100%), studies find that cord blood transplants are just as successful with a patient-donor match of 4 out of 6 (or 67%).
 Cord blood stem cells are currently used to treat patients with immune system and blood diseases including leukemia and lymphoma.

 - Match for Donor/Child = 100% Exact match

-- Match for Sibling = 25% Exact, 50% Partial
+- Match for Sibling = 75% chance of match (25% Exact, 50% Partial, 25% no match)